My comeback on this blog!

 The emphasis must have been on their decorative function, because I can't imagine what relation a heron and a Buddha head should have to a Lutheran orphanage.
 Or an Old Men's Home, for that matter.
 As the article mentions they were carved around 1905 by sculptor Tjipke Visser from Bergen, North-Holland.
 He made seven of those, a Buddha head, a head of a native American woman, two feline heads, an ibex, and a pelican and spoonbill.
 The spoonbill and the pelican are placed on opposite sides of an existing memorial in the garden wall of the Lutheran Church.
 The other reliefs got a place further down the wall.

 We currently have a lot of work in progress at the same time.
-I just couldn't get it all finished on time alone, so I was glad Jelle took on the carving of the head while I was busy making a blue statue from sodalite in the meantime.
+I just couldn't get it all finished on time alone, so I was glad Jelle took on the carving of the head (read here↑ his blog post about it) while I was sculpting a blue statue from sodalite in the meantime.
 Some time later I had time to tackle the carving of the spoonbill.
 We both followed the same procedure, so my approach below was the same for Jelle's sandstone head.
 I had ordered two blocks of Bentheimer sandstone to the right size, so we could get started right away.

 Modeling and copying